wssimms/wssimms-minimach/README.md

 				of C are replaced with the complement of the bitwise AND of A and C

 5	      OR   address	The contents of A are replaced with the
 	      			bitwise OR of A and the byte loaded from the specified memory address.
 The contents
 				of C are replaced with the complement of the bitwise OR of A and C

--6-	     -EOR-		-To be removed-
+~6 	      EOR 		 To be removed~

 7	      SHL		The contents of C and A are shifted left one
 	      			bit position.
 The high bit of A is shifted